JEWELRY METALS FOR YOUR LIFESTYLE

 There are many options in the world of precious and non-precious metals and it all comes down to what you love in terms of look and what might make the most sense for you in terms of durability.
 There are other things to consider as well.
 For example, if your skin is very sensitive, platinum might be the perfect choice for you since it’s hypo-allergenic.
 If you’re creating something one-of-a-kind, Schmitt Jewelers works with 100% recycled metals!

 Here’s a little information on the most popular metals to help you get started.

-However, If you are creating a one-of a kind engagement ring or piece of jewelry, we work with a type of white gold called X1 white gold.
+However, If you are creating a one-of-a-kind engagement ring or piece of jewelry, we work with a type of white gold called X1 white gold.
 X1 is enhanced with trace elements providing grain structure control while maintaining superb casting characteristics.
 The difference?
 X1 white gold is mixed with a proprietary alloy which no longer needs rhodium plating.
-It maintains its lustre, beauty, and white surface finish.
+It maintains its luster, beauty, and white surface finish.

 Rose gold is made with similar properties but is mixed with copper to give it that rose color.
 Rose gold engagement ring styles or the use of rose gold with white gold is a very popular look today!

 Platinum is one of the most popular metals for engagement rings and wedding bands.
 It’s naturally white and will never fade or change color.
 It is also durable and hypoallergenic.
 People love to purchase platinum because it will last forever and is the ultimate symbol of everlasting love!

 Palladium is one of the rarest metals in the world and part of the platinum group of metals.
 Also hypoallergenic, palladium is extremely light in weight and is considered a “noble metal” due to its superior ability to withstand corrosion and oxidation.